Easy Whole Grain Sourdough Bread

 This is the fun part – at least for me and everything you can do with this whole wheat sourdough bread recipe:

-- Different flours: While my recipe says whole grain, you can make easily make white bread with white flour.
-You can also make a 50:50 bread with equal parts white and whole-grain flour or any other type of flour.
+- Different flours: While my recipe says whole grain, you can also make a 50:50 bread with equal parts all-purpose and whole-grain flour, or any other type of flour.
 It’s also fun to use heritage wheat varieties such as Red Fife, Sonora, or others (here’s a list of more heritage wheat varieties).
 Rye flour works particularly well in sourdough bread recipes.
-Or use any ratio you like.
-You can use all-purpose flour or bread flour.
-If you’re not ready to invest in a grain mill, I recommend you check out King Arthur flour.
+If you’re not ready to invest in a grain mill, I recommend you check out King Arthur’s whole grain flours.

 - Other grains: These days, I actually barely use wheat.
 I love ancient grains such as spelt, einkorn, kamut, and rye.
 However, I have also successfully added ingredients such as millet, quinoa, or amaranth.